The Oranges (film): Filming

 The ending was rewritten before shooting.
-During filming, Laurie, Meester, Janney, Platt, and Brody shared a house together.
-While the film is set in the fall, from Thanksgiving to Christmas in New Jersey, principal filmography started at the end of March 2010 in the upscale Beechmont section of New Rochelle in Westchester County, New York and lasted 29 days.
-Scenes were also shot in the neighboring Westchester communities of Mamaroneck and Bronxville, as well as the Tropicana Casino in Atlantic City, New Jersey.
+During filming, Laurie, Meester, Janney, Platt, and Brody shared a house.
+While the film is set in the fall, from Thanksgiving to Christmas in New Jersey, principal filmography started at the end of March 2010 in the upscale Beechmont section of New Rochelle in Westchester County, New York, and lasted 29 days.
+Scenes were also shot in the neighboring Westchester communities of Mamaroneck and Bronxville, and at the Tropicana Casino in Atlantic City, New Jersey.
 The film was shot with Red cameras.
-The narration was provided by Shawkat's character Vanessa whose voice-over was recorded in post-production during the editing of the film.
-ATO Pictures acquired the rights of distribution in September 2011.
+Shawkat's character, Vanessa, narrates the film.
+Her voice-over was recorded in post-production.
+ATO Pictures acquired the distribution rights in September 2011.

 Release

-The film premiered at the Toronto International Film Festival on September 10, 2011 and opened the Montclair Film Festival on May 1, 2012.
-It received a limited release in the United States on October 5, 2012, being screened in 110 theaters.
+The film premiered at the Toronto International Film Festival on September 10, 2011, and opened the Montclair Film Festival on May 1, 2012.
+It received a limited release in the U.S. on October 5, 2012, screened in 110 theaters.
 The film was released in the UK on December 7, 2012.